NVIDIA/NeMo/docs/source/nlp/prompt_learning.rst

 Prompt Tuning
 ^^^^^^^^^^^^^

-In prompt-tuning a pretrained GPT model, soft prompt embeddings are initialized as a 2D matrix of size ``total_virtual_tokens X hidden_size``.
+In prompt-tuning a pretrained GPT/T5 model, soft prompt embeddings are initialized as a 2D matrix of size ``total_virtual_tokens X hidden_size``.
 Each task the model is prompt-tuned to perform has its own 2D embedding matrix associated with it.
 Tasks do not share any parameters during training or inference.
-All GPT model parameters are frozen and only the embedding parameters for each task are updated during training.
+All GPT/T5 model parameters are frozen and only the embedding parameters for each task are updated during training.

 In prompt tuning you can specify how the embeddings are initialized for each task.
 You can either